Nagkomatla/HandGuester-Detection/README.md

-<h1 align="center">✋ Hand Gesture Recognition using OpenCV and Python</h1>

-## 👁️ Real-time finger counting using computer vision

-This project implements a real-time hand gesture recognition system using computer vision techniques.
+✋ Hand Gesture Recognition using OpenCV and Python This project implements a real-time hand gesture recognition system using computer vision techniques.
 It detects the number of fingers shown to a webcam and displays the count dynamically on the screen.

 🔍 Features
-Real-time finger count detection using a webcam
+🎥 Real-time finger count detection using a webcam

-Region of Interest (ROI)-based hand tracking
+✋ ROI-based hand tracking

-Background subtraction with accumulated weighted averaging
+🧼 Background subtraction with accumulated weighted averaging

-Contour and convex hull-based gesture segmentation
+🌀 Contour and convex hull-based gesture segmentation

-Circular ROI for detecting finger tips
+🔵 Circular ROI for detecting finger tips

-Live feedback with OpenCV overlays
+🖼️ Live feedback with OpenCV overlays

 🧠 Tech Stack
-Python
+🐍 Python

-OpenCV
+📷 OpenCV

-NumPy
+🔢 NumPy

-scikit-learn (for pairwise distance calculation)
+🧮 scikit-learn (for pairwise distance calculation)

 🚀 How It Works
 Captures video from the webcam.